articles

 KID-FRIENDLY HIKES!
 Check out a few of our favorite Kid-Friendly Hikes along the Front Range.
 And don't forget the 13 Essentials for a Day Hike.

 LACE UP YOUR RUNNING SHOES!
-It's not too late to sign up for the ShamROCK Stampede in Castle Rock or the St. Patrick's Day 5K in Highlands Ranch.
-Get great early bird pricing for other Races, Runs, and Rides happening this spring and summer in Douglas County.
+Start training together for a local 5K.
+Register early to get great early bird pricing for Races, Runs, and Rides happening this spring and summer in Douglas County.

 MOVIE TIME!
-Catch a weekday matinee at your favorite neighborhood theater to see the latest releases, like Ant-Man and the Wasp: Quantumania, Creed III, or Champions.
-If you missed them last year, Avatar: The Way of Water and Puss in Boots: The Last Wish are still playing at select theaters.
+Catch a weekday matinee at your favorite neighborhood theater to see the latest family-friendly releases, like Kung Fu Panda 4, Dune: Part Two, and Arthur the King.
+If you missed them last year, Wonka, Oppenheimer, and Migration are still showing at select theaters.

 NATURE CENTERS!
 Studies show that children who regularly spend time outside play more creatively, have lower stress levels, develop more robust immune systems, and have greater respect for themselves, others, and the environment.
 Here are 6 Front Range Nature Centers we think you'll love.